MartinRGB/TweakIt-Desktop/README.md

 ```

 ## Usage

+this app is made for regular users(only run in macOS),so there needs `adb` and `node` in root's `assets` folder

+after`'brew install -f --cask android-platform-tools` or manually install the SDK via [Android Developers](https://developer.android.com/studio) ,then get the executable file in `/usr/local/Caskroom` or somewhere.
+after `brew install node` or install the PKG via [Node.js](https://nodejs.org/) ,then get the executable file in `/usr/local/bin` or somewhere.

+    .                              # The root path
+    ├── ...
+    ├── assets                     # 'assets' folder
+        ├── adb                    # 'adb' folder
+            ├── adb                # 'adb' executable file(macOS)
+        ├── node                   # 'adb' folder
+            ├── node               # 'node' executable file(macOS)
+        ├── ...                    # some file will generated here by using Webpack(node need access those files)
+    ├── ...

 In order to run this project 2 scripts will need to be executed `dev:react` and `dev:electron`, run each one in a different terminal and always run `dev:react` before `dev:electron`, or `dev` to run them in order automatically

 ```bash